New Home Design Trends for 2021

 Design Trend #5: The Growing Emphasis of Passive & Comfortable Home Design

-Another one of the major design trends that we’ve noticed over the past year is the growing emphasis placed on “passive home construction.”
+Another one of the major trends that have been seen by design build firms over the past year is the growing emphasis placed on “passive home construction.”
 But what exactly is “passive home construction”?

 Simply put, passive home construction is an approach to home design and construction that places an emphasis on energy efficiency, sustainability, and practicality.